 Albany Swim Club is proudly a Safe Sport Club.
 More information about keeping our sport safe can be found on the Swimming Australia website.

 We are extremely fortunate to have a wonderful coaching team supporting our swimmers.
 They work very hard, and contribute much to the positive atmosphere within the club.

 The Albany Swim Club Committee meets every month at ALAC.
-Our committee for the 2020/21 season is below.
 Feel free to email committee members with specific enquiries.

 Vice President: email

 Complaints and grievances

 Our goal at Albany Swim Club is to foster a positive, fun and friendly environment where our swimmers are supported to be the best they can be.
 Sometimes, though, conflicts may arise.
 If you have a concern about your child or the running of the club, please complete this form and send to Club President.